redolentstoic/redolentstoic.github.io/_posts/2018-5-31-Does-your-multiprocessor-really-need-a-CAS?.md

 #### Acknowledgements
-I would like to thank [gfredericks](https://github.com/gfredericks) for pointing out a mistake in the consensus algorithm that used `CAS`.
+I would like to thank [gfredericks](https://github.com/gfredericks) for pointing out a mistake in the `CAS`-based consensus algorithm.